mfuu/sortable-dnd/README.md

   delayOnTouchOnly: false, // Only delay if user is using touch
   touchStartThreshold: 1, // How many *pixels* the point should move before cancelling a delayed drag event
   emptyInsertThreshold: -1, // Distance mouse must be from empty sortable to insert drag element into it
-  appendToBody: false, // Appends the ghost element into the document's body
   swapOnDrop: true, // Whether to place the dragEl in the drop position after the drag is complete
   removeCloneOnDrop: true, // Whether to remove the cloneEl after the drag is complete
   dropOnAnimationEnd: false, // Trigger the `onDrop` event when the animation is complete